xeonn/dolphin-platform/README.md

 ![Model sync](http://www.dolphin-platform.io/assets/img/features/pm1.png)

-For more information visit [our website](http://www.dolphin-platform.io).
+For more information visit [our website](http://www.dolphin-platform.io) or the [documentation](https://canoo.github.io/dolphin-platform/).

 ## How to use it
 You can simply integrate Dolphin Platform in a Spring based application.
 To do so you only need to add our Spring plugin: